sonic-net/DASH/documentation/dataplane/dash-flow-resimulation.md

 ### 2.1.
 Flow tracking key and pending resimulation bit

-To solve this, a 128-bit flow tracking key can be set in each match stage entry.
+To solve this, a flow tracking key can be set in each match stage entry.
 Additionally, this key and a pending resimulation bit is added to each flow.

 Whenever a match stage entry is updated which has a non-zero flow tracking key specified, all flows that shares the same flow tracking key will be resimulated together, which set the pending resimulation bit in each associated flow.

+Ideally, the width of the flow tracking key should be large enough to avoid collisions.
+For example, for supporting IPv6 CA-PA mappings, it is ideal to use 128-bits for the flow tracking key.
+But, it will also take the precious memory space in the match stage entry.
+So, to balance the memory usage and the collision possibility, we can use 32-bits for the flow tracking key.

+Furthermore, if flow tracking key can be deducted from the match stage key, then we can simply set an SAI attribute to use the match stage key as the flow tracking key.
+This will greatly reduce the memory usage in the match stage entry, for cases like VNET CA-PA mapping.

 ### 2.2.
 Active flow tracking